OmarAce/06-Weather-Dashboard/README.md

 ## Description

-A weather search that shows the current wearther and a 5-day forecast
+A browser application that shows the current wearther and a 5-day forecast

 ## Assignment